 - Within: In addition to inspecting the major structural components and systems of the home, examine the various features and fixtures.
 Look at the condition of cabinets, counters, vanities, light fixtures, fireplaces and any other amenities that are featured in the home.
 While the inspection does not encompass style and aesthetic choices, you should note whether there are any safety or repair concerns with any of these items.

 Partner with a Pro

 Buying a home is one of the most significant purchases you will ever make.
 It’s important to have a professional in your corner to help walk you through this process.
-When it’s time for home inspections in Alpine, TX, your expert real estate agents at Carpenter Real Estate provide the insight you need.
+When it’s time for home inspections in Alpine, your expert real estate agents at Carpenter Real Estate provide the insight you need.
 Since 1947, Carpenter Real Estate has sold over 1 million acres in Alpine and the surrounding areas.
-We are your go-to realtors in Alpine, TX.
+We are your go-to real estate agency in Alpine.
 Reach out to us today!